badar24434/phishguard/README.md

 - The Node server expects a string tensor input and reads output named `probabilities` (index 1 = phishing probability).
 - The Python predictor also expects a string array and returns `isPhishing` and `confidence` (phishing probability).

-## Contributing
-- Contributions are welcome.
-Suggested workflow:
-  1. Fork the repo.
-  2. Create a branch: `git checkout -b feature/your-feature`.
-  3. Make changes, add tests where applicable.
-  4. Open a pull request with a clear description of the change.

-Guidelines
-- Keep frontend and extension changes isolated per conventional folders.
-- When modifying model behavior, include unit tests or a short script to validate inference.
-- If adding external services (WHOIS, enrichers), avoid committing secrets; use environment variables.

 ## License
 - No LICENSE file was detected in the repository.
 Add a LICENSE (for example MIT or Apache-2.0) to clarify usage.